WouterSls/trading-automation/README.md

 ## Overview

 This project holds 3 sections.
-- 1. docs
+- docs
-- 2. evm-trading-engine
+- evm-trading-engine
-- 3. smart-contracts
+- smart-contracts

 ### docs

 Markdown files that explain / add on to the project.
-Currently holding a) EIP712 security deep dive, which explains the benefits of EIP-712 and why it should be used b) Token flow optimization guide, how can optimize gas usage of the executor contracts used in smart-contracts
+Currently holding a) EIP712 security deep dive, which explains the benefits of EIP-712 and why it should be used b) Token flow optimization guide, how can we optimize gas usage of the executor contract used in smart-contracts folder

 ### evm-trading-engine